 “Keep in mind that there’s a point where, if you make a renovation too extravagant, the ROI will start to decrease,” Carson says.

-2. Create a budget — and then add 15 percent
+2. Create a remodeling budget — and then add 15 percent to it

 The most important part of the renovation planning process is creating a budget and identifying how you’ll pay for the project.
 It’s easy for spending to creep up when you’re completing a home project without carefully tracking your expenses, and before you know it, a couple of bathroom renovation mistakes could cause you to exceed what you can afford.